 PROS:

-• It was the ONLY under sink filter I could find that didn’t use aluminium (one of the metals we’re trying to avoid) to remove impurities from our drinking water.
+- It was the ONLY under sink filter I could find that didn’t use aluminum (one of the metals we’re trying to avoid) to remove impurities from drinking water.
 Crazy, I know.

-• Marketing states that it “removes up to 99.9% fluoride, micro plastics, pesticides, pathogens, viruses, organic & inorganic chemicals, micro organisms, heavy metals including lead, copper, aluminium, mercury and others”.
+- Marketing states that it “removes up to 99.9% fluoride, micro plastics, pesticides, pathogens, viruses, organic & inorganic chemicals, micro organisms, heavy metals including lead, copper, aluminum, mercury and others”.
 I have asked for the report, I am still waiting to hear back.

 CONS

-• There is no filter tap included in the purchase price.
+- There is no filter tap included in the purchase price.
 You can pick this up from any hardware or plumbing store for around $120 however, it does add to the price.
-We saw this as an opportunity to purchase a 3 way filter tap from ABI interiors (extra $$$) to match our kitchen space and prevent having an extra hole drilled through the bench-top itself, so not necessarily a “con” but more work and expenditure involved nonetheless.

 SHOWER FILTER: